Guide to Web Accessibility and ADA Compliance for Squarespace

 Squarespace lets you add a page title to every page.
 The title is the first thing a screen reader will announce when it lands on a page.
 Including an accurate, descriptive title will help orient visitors — and let them quickly determine if they’ve reached the right page and want to keep reading.

-2. Use Headers
+2. Use Headers in a Hierarchial Order

 For general readability, we always recommend breaking up large blocks of content into smaller sections.
 However, it’s also important to remember to use headers and maintain proper header order.
 Screen readers will announce each header, and it can be confusing for users if you skip heading ranks.